markqvist/NomadNet/README.md

 You can install Nomad Network on Android using Termux, but there's a few more commands involved than the above one-liner.
 The process is documented in the [Android Installation](https://markqvist.github.io/Reticulum/manual/gettingstartedfast.html#reticulum-on-android) section of the Reticulum Manual.
 Once the Reticulum has been installed according to the linked documentation, Nomad Network can be installed as usual with pip.

 For a native Android application with a graphical user interface, have a look at [Sideband](https://unsigned.io/sideband).

+## Help & Discussion

+For help requests, discussion, sharing ideas or anything else related to Nomad Network, please have a look at the [Nomad Network discussions pages](https://github.com/markqvist/Reticulum/discussions/categories/nomad-network).

 ## Support Nomad Network
 You can help support the continued development of open, free and private communications systems by donating via one of the following channels: